eugenetedkim/olive-table/README.md

 docker compose logs event-service -f # Logs for the event service docker compose logs invitation-service -f # Logs for the invitation service
 ```

 ---

+## Project Versioning

+The project uses semantic versioning with tagged releases:
+- `v1.0.0-docker-baseline` - Complete working Docker setup (current baseline)

+Before any major migrations or architectural changes, create a new tag to preserve the working state.

+---